Desert Mountain High School: Athletics

 DMHS is a member of the Arizona Interscholastic Association.
 Although it has won many minor titles in high school athletics, its first major state title was earned in 2007 when the boys' basketball team became 5A-II state champions by defeating Paradise Valley High School 65-55.
 In 2010, the girls' soccer team won a 5A-II championship title.
 They defeated Horizon High School, after 3 OTs and winning 5 to 4 in PKs.
 The 2006 girls' volleyball team also won the 2006 state championship.
 Desert Mountain students won eight varsity team championships and twelve individual state championships in 2007.
 The Desert Mountain High School club and soon to be school sponsored lacrosse team, the "Wolves Lacrosse", won a major title as Division 2 champion in the 2014-2015 season (5-4).

 The DMHS Tennis team is one of the strongest in the state, with two straight AIA Division I State titles.
 One was won in the 2014-2015 season and one the following year in the 2015-2016 season, over Brophy and Chaparral, respectively.

+DMHS Baseball has sent numerous players to professional baseball, including Major League Baseball.
+The Wolves won state championships in both 2013 and 2021.